If you are looking for a more exciting way to eat brown rice that also won’t require spending all day in the kitchen, a brown rice casserole is it!

 Want a Healthier Brown Rice Casserole?

 Using sprouted whole grains will always enhance the overall nutritional value of any whole grain recipe.
 That’s because sprouting releases all the vital nutrients stored within the whole grain.
-For the brown rice casserole recipe below you will need to use a short grain brown rice and I suggest Lundberg brand Organic Sprouted Short Grain Brown Rice.
+For the brown rice casserole recipe below you will need to use a short grain brown rice and I suggest:

 Want a Heartier Brown Rice Casserole?

-- 3 cups cooked short-grain brown rice (note: I suggest sprouted short grain brown rice, such as Lundberg brand
+- 3 cups cooked short-grain brown rice (such as by Lundberg)

 - 1 teaspoon organic Worcestershire sauce